Skip to Main Content

 You will commonly see these ratios listed as minimums.
 For instance, it is common to see 50/100/25.
 Those are simply the minimum amounts of each coverage type required in thousands of dollars.

 Some states have low minimum liability limit requirements.
 California, for instance, only requires that you carry 15/30/5.
 Since most accidents result in property damage higher than $5,000, carrying the minimum limit increases the likelihood that you will have to pay out of pocket for damage if you are at fault in an accident.
 Carrying low bodily injury limits could also leave you with expensive out-of-pocket medical bills and legal judgments if you are ruled at fault.
-Most insurance agents recommend that you carry higher than the state minimum for liability coverage to better protect yourself from financial risk.
+Most insurance professionals recommend that you carry higher than the state minimum for liability coverage to better protect yourself from financial risk.

 Additionally, carrying state minimum liability does not provide coverage for damage to your vehicle.
-Omitting comprehensive and collision can cause hardship if you are in an at-fault accident and your car needs extensive repairs.
+Omitting comprehensive and collision coverage can cause financial hardship if you are in an at-fault accident and your car needs extensive repairs.

 How to save on car insurance